 So what is FFII about – narratively, I mean?
 Well, unlike FFI, there was no cultural osmosis for Kyle and I when it came to this game.
 Since it wasn’t translated officially until 2003, we just hadn’t picked up the details.
 It turns out it’s the typical rebellion storyline everyone’s been lampooning for years but, frankly, I had never quite encountered played straight in a video game until playing FFII!
 To be honest, it’s sort of refreshing.
 Just us and a group of awkwardly-levelling terrorists.
 Sounds like fun.
 Let’s begin the original Journals from the old blog!

 The game starts with some brief backstory I’ll cover in a minute, after which our party promptly run down by four Black Knights, enemies that, according to research, only show up again as a singular boss in the bonus mission, making it seem kind of odd that the only ones in existence found us in the middle of nowhere, eh?

 Best I explain the backstory: an Empire, whose name is not often mentioned so I had to look it up (“Palamecia”), is taking over the world because its Emperor has gained the allegiance of an army of devils.
 Devils from literal hell.
 This is probably one of the few games to play “Evil Emperor” perfectly straight, folks.
 He’s almost crushed the entire world, most recently the city of Fynn, the last walled city that resisted him.
-All that’s left are some hamlets and a magical stronghold we’ll visit considerably later.
+All that’s left are some hamlets and an island nation.

 Our party was prised off the ground with a spatula by fellow refugees of Fynn, who have formed a Rebellion.
 Or rather, that’s the logical series of events.
 80s gaming will have none of that.
 The actual backstory is that Fynn was part of the Rebellion and then were taken down.
 Game… maybe I’m being pedantic, but I’m pretty sure that when two political entities enter a martial conflict, that’s called a “War.”
 It doesn’t become a rebellion until you’re a smaller entity.
 You can say “war,” honestly!
 I’m sure the later games will.